sync-for-science/imaging/README.md

 ### WADO endpoint responds with instance data

-As above, the server validates the access token via the Token Introspection API, ensuring that the token
+As above, the server validates the access token via the Token Introspection API, ensuring that the token:
 * is active
 * matches the patient ID for the requested study
 * includes scopes for `patient/ImagingStudy.read` or `patient/*.read` access